Cherry/wrangler-vitest-assets-repro/README.md

 ## Expected behavior
-There is a `public` directory that contains `foo.txt.
+There is a `public` directory that contains `foo.txt`.
 When running the worker via `npm run dev` and hitting `/foo.txt`, the expected `Foobar` is observed.
 This should also be the case when running the tests.

 ## Actual behavior
-However, when running the tests, only the Worker runs, and the `public` directory is not served, resulting in the Worker's `Hello World!` response on `/foo.txt`.
+However, when running the tests, only the Worker seems to run, and the `public` directory is not served, resulting in the Worker's `Hello World!` response on `/foo.txt`.